 The bottom line is that the all-knowing God of Islam would occasionally CHANGE HIS MIND, and who are you to say He can’t?
 As mentioned earlier, only Allah can disagree with Allah.

 (Mawdudi’s footnote two verses later, to V2:108 on page 22 is both humorous and sad: “The Jews, who were addicted to hair-splitting arguments, instigated the Muslims to ask the Prophet (peace be on him) a great many questions.
 God, therefore, cautioned the Muslims against following the example of the Jews in this matter and admonished them against unnecessary inquisitiveness.”
 In other words, no thinking allowed for Muslims.
 OK for Jews, though.)

 If Allah can change His mind, which Allah did frequently, this means, and this is very, very important, that the chronology of “Allah’s” revelations determines their legitimacy.
 This wouldn’t be of any concern if the abrogated verses had been removed from the Koran, but they weren’t.

-Defenders of Islam frequently quote the Koran out of chronological context, probably the most well-known out-of-context revelation is the one that says there is no compulsion in religion.
+Defenders of Islam frequently quote the Koran out of chronological context, probably the most well-known out-of-context revelation is the one that says there is no compulsion in religion (v2:256).
 This was abrogated by numerous revelations that came at later dates.
 (6)

 Why, you ask, was abrogation necessary?
 Because as Muhammad’s power grew, so did his despotism and egomania.
-The butt-kisser of Mecca became the butt-kicker of Medina and he had to figure out how to get rid of the peaceful revelations of Mecca and even those of his early days in Medina.
+The humble preacher of Mecca became the warlord of Medina and he had to figure out how to get rid of the peaceful revelations of Mecca and even those of his early days in Medina.